-The government interprets sharia as allowing corporal punishment such as courtordered flogging for certain criminal offenses, including alcohol consumption and extramarital sex.
+The country operates under sharia.
+The government interprets sharia as allowing corporal punishment such as court-ordered flogging for certain criminal offenses, including alcohol consumption and extramarital sex.
 No statistics were available regarding rates of corporal punishment during the year.